jackfranklin/javascriptplayground.com/_posts/2013-06-06-think-async.md

 ---
 published: false
-layout: default
+layout: post
+title: Think Async
+author: Tom Ashworth
+author_twitter: phuunet
 ---

-# Think Async

 Humans are no good a multitasking, with things going on all over the place.
 We deal with just one thing at a time and I'm glad, becuase do you remember the last time you tried to have a bath, browse Facebook and perform open heart surgery?
 I do, and it didn't end well.
 People were very cross.